Bulat-Ziganshin/FastECC/NTT.md

 ### Performance

 Now the best possible performance of Reed-Solomon encoding is 1 GB/s on i7-4770 using AVX2 and all cores.
-It can be reached with 2^19 source blocks and 2^19 ECC blocks, each 4 KB large, i.e. encoding 2 GB of source data into 2 GB of ECC data, that is finished in 4.2 seconds.
+It can be reached with 2^19 source blocks and 2^19 ECC blocks, each 2 KiB large, i.e. encoding 1 GiB of source data into 1 GiB of ECC data, that is finished in 2.2 seconds.

 With current implementation, maximum performance is reached only when all of the following conditions are met:
-- Block size >= 4 KB.
+- Block size >= 2 KB.
 Smaller block sizes means more cache misses, it can be avoided only by careful prefetching.
 - Number of source blocks is 2^N. Current implementation supports only NTT of orders 2^N, so number of blocks is rounded up to the next 2^N value, thus making real performance up to 2x lower.
 We need to implement PFA NTT as well as NTT kernels of orders 3,5,7,9,13 (since `0xFFF00000 = 2^20*3*3*5*7*13`) in order to get efficient support of arbitrary block counts.
 0xFFF00000 has 504 dividers, so for random N the next divider of 0xFFF00000 is only a few percents larger than N itself.